spatie/css-styleguide/README.md

 </div>
 ```

-Block tags are interchangeable since styling is done by class
+Block tags are interchangeable since styling is done by class:
 ```html
 <!-- All the same -->
 <div class="article">